geoffreytools/free-types/doc/Guide.md

 type Input = [{value: 1}, {value: 2}, {value: 3}, {value: 4}];
 type Result = apply<$SumValues, [Input]> // 10
 ```

+It enables you to express those compositions `Pipe` struggles with.

-As you can tell, we didn't use the same types as with `Pipe`.
-This is because `Flow` doesn't know which input is going to flow in and would reject our composition as it was:
+`Flow` also removes the need to repeat type constraints since it is point free, although as you can tell, it requires more annotations than `Pipe`.
+This is because `Flow` doesn't know which input is going to flow in.
+It would reject our previous composition:

 ```typescript
 type Rejected = Flow<[$MapOver<$Prop<'value'>>, $Reduce<$Add>]>